Image size 1600x900. Swimmer alternating steady and faster lengths in a lap pool.

 Can I do this in a 25 meter pool?

 Yes.
-Keep the same structure and adjust to the nearest 25 meters.
+Keep the set order the same and adjust distances to the nearest 25 meters.

 How often should I repeat this workout?

-Join Pocket Swimmer for mixed sessions that combine drills and endurance in a clear, repeatable format.
+Join Pocket Swimmer for coach-written sessions that blend pacing, technique, and steady fitness work.
 Weekly emails and early app access included.

 This workout is for informational purposes only and is not medical advice.